physicshinzui/sb2md/README.md

-# Scrapboxのbackupをmarkdown形式に変換するスクリプト
+# Converter from a JSION file (Scrapbox's backup) to markdown files

-# Usage
+# How to use

-`python sb2md.py scrapbox_bk.json`
+`python sb2md.py foo.json`

-を実行すると、scrapbox_bkというディレクトリが作成され、配下にmarkdownファイル群が生成される。
+When you execute this, the directory `foo` is created in which markdown files are put.

 # Licence
 MIT licence